Plitvice Lakes or Krka National Park: Which Should You Choose?

+Other ways to reach Plitvice Lakes include taking a bus or guided tour to visit the national park.
 Croatia has an excellent bus system that connects Plitvice National Park to a large number of destinations within the country.
 Buses are relatively affordable and are also air-conditioned, making them a great budget choice for traveling between destinations.

 The distance to Plitvice National Park from Croatia’s most popular destinations is:

 - 130km from Zagreb

 - 243km from Split

 If you are planning to drive to Plitvice Lakes National Park, you might want to consider adding Rastoke to your itinerary.
 This fairytale village was built over a beautiful network of cascading waterfalls and is located just 25 kilometers away from Plitvice Lakes.

 A true hidden gem, Rastoke waterfalls are completely free to visit and make for the perfect place to grab lunch after a day of hiking through Plitvice Lakes.
 For an even more magical and unique experience in Croatia, you may even want to consider staying the night in a traditional house in Rastoke Village!

 Entrance tickets to Plitvice Lakes vary in price based on the time of year you choose to visit.

 - Adult Ticket (April, May, and October): €23.50